alok722/namaste-javascript-notes/notes/lectures.md

 <hr>

-# Episode 24 (Season 2 : Episode 5) : Promise APIs (all, allSettled, race, any) + Interview Questions 🔥
+# Episode 24 : Promise APIs (all, allSettled, race, any) + Interview Questions 🔥

 ###